 3. Our engagement platform, Your Say (link opens in new window) is supplied by Bang the Table Pty Ltd and encourages public consultation.
 Read Your Say's accessibility statement and email email@example.com if you need any help.

 4. Our Online Funding Hub (link opens in new window) is supplied by Decision Time.
 If you need any help, please contact our Central Grants Unit at firstname.lastname@example.org

 5. Northern Ireland Houses in Multiple Occupation (NIHMO) (link opens in new window) is a regional solution for landlords for houses of multiple occupancy.
 The supplier is Idox.
 The website is fully compliant.

 We are using some automated checks to alert us if something falls below the standard.
 We commissioned a manual audit of this website by Digital Accessibility Centre from 23 to 27 May 2022 and are working to implement the recommendations.

 On a monthly basis, we will contact our suppliers, to assess their compliance with the legislation.
 We are also approaching organisations, who request that we publish their documents on our website, to discuss how we can present their information in an accessible way.

-We tested this website on 1 July 2022.
+We tested this website on 5 August 2022.
 We carried out our own testing using automated accessibility testing tool Silktide.
-We scanned over 1500 pages and 49 documents of our site.
+We scanned 2007 pages and 38 documents of our site.